jcoreio/apollo-magic-refetch/README.md

 Also, lists of lists are not supported, if for whatever reason you are using lists of lists in your schema (I haven't even checked if this is possible).

+## ES environment requirements

+If you are building for legacy browsers with a bundler like Webpack, make sure to add a rule to transpile this package to ES5.

+If you are not using a bundler that supports the `modules.root` property in `package.json`, make sure to install `babel-runtime`.

 ## Type metadata usage

 `apollo-match-refetch` uses type metadata that it must fetch from GraphQL.